Seeed-Studio/ModelAssistant/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**
 Environment you use when bug appears:

 1. Python version
 2. PyTorch Version
-3. MMCV Vesion
+3. MMCV Version
 4. EdgeLab Version
-4. Code you run
+5. Code you run
-5. The detailed error
+6. The detailed error

 **Additional context**
 Add any other context about the problem here.